Unblock Facebook in China

 • L2TP with IPSec, Cisco, IKEv2 VPN protocols available

-Easy installation (under two minutes) and a friendly support team make 12VPN a great choice for newbies.
+excellent customer serviceEasy installation (under two minutes) and a friendly support team make 12VPN a great choice for newbies.
 High-tech badass encryption and fast connection speeds make it suitable for an anonymous surfer on a mission.
 It might not seem like much, but I think the thing that seals the deal for me with 12VPN is the attitude of the support team.
-No matter what service you choose, you’re likely to run into some sort of issue, and will need to contact the support team.
+No matter what service you choose, you're likely to run into some sort of issue, and will need to contact the support team.
+A friendly and "ready to help" attitude makes a world of difference when you're frustrated and ready to throw your computer out the window.
+Everyone likes to write "quick and friendly support team" on their site, and hope people just believe it.
+12VPN actually puts it into practice.

 Check out their site to for more details